Formerly W3CPO, now

 For the setup below, I put a 1/2 inch iron pipe size (3/4" OD) plumbing floor flange under a 25-lb barbell plate and then screwed the post into that.
 SWRs were 1.2:1 on 20 Meters, but I had to use the MFJ counterpoise wire harness that came with the antenna.
 It works great but it gets tangled easily.
 However, for $100, the 2286 Big Stick is a good deal.
 The neon signs on the boardwalk below created a solid S5 to S7 noise floor.That's the recent "super moon" up in the sky.

 If I had one complaint about the Big Stick it would be that it's so tall when extended that it attracts unwanted attention.
 Even on a 6th floor concrete balcony, people would look up and point at the antenna (and me).
-The boardwalk was teeming with people and girls in bikinis, and young dudes were staring at my antenna.
-Really?
-Also, I was questioned by members of the Naval Officers Training School when I deployed it in an industrial complex behind my office, which is near BWI Airport.
+The boardwalk was teeming with pretty girls in bikinis, and young dudes were staring up at my antenna.
+Also, I was questioned by members of the Naval Officers Training School when I deployed it in an industrial complex behind my office, which was near BWI Airport.
 I was talking to kids in the school club roundup during lunch break.
+That seemed funny me - I mean, how many spies use antennas that are more obvious than a house fire?

 You must be logged in to file a report on this page